Director of the Writing Center

-Jessica is responsible for coordinating the programs and operations of the Writing Center.
+Jessica coordinates the programs and operations of the Writing Center.
 She also consults with students on writing and reading, teaches workshops on writing and research processes, and supports faculty writing pedagogy.
-She contributes to campus-wide efforts to cultivate writing communities, meaningful collaboration, and equity and anti-racism.
-Pronouns: she/her
+She contributes to campus-wide efforts to cultivate justice and equity in teaching, learning, and collaboration.
+Pronouns: she/her.
+Hear my name.

 Roy does many one-on-one consultations in which he helps students develop their writing and attend to new ways of thinking professors are challenging them to learn.
 He is also highly experienced at supporting students who are trying to write more creatively.
 Pronouns: he/his

 Kristen develops pedagogical materials and supports faculty in the teaching of writing.
 She works with students at all stages in the writing process, specializing in strategies for reading effectively and efficiently.
 Kristen particularly enjoys helping students reduce procrastination and writing anxiety, as well as working with students writing in Spanish.
 Having earned a PhD in Literature, Kristen currently exercises her creativity on the improv stage (now in Zoom).
 Pronouns: she/her.

 Associate in Public Speaking

 Susan Daniels serves as the Public Speaking Associate at Amherst College.
 In this role, she works with students, faculty and staff to become more relaxed, focused and engaged speakers.
 Through in-class workshops, individual appointments, and trainings for speaking events, Susan helps build skills, encourages practice, and celebrates the power of public speaking at Amherst College.

 In individual sessions Emily seeks to proffer a warm, lively, mutual focus on current writing tasks in the context of language in its multiple human dimensions, including the social as well as the technical.
 A poet, a teacher, and an editor, she especially enjoys her work engaging with multilingualism and language variation on the Amherst College campus.
 She can read work in French as well as in English.
 Pronouns: she/her